amirullo/list_editor/README.md

 -  **Store Information**: Items can be associated with a store, including its address and distance.
 -  **Item Status**: Items have flags for "approved" (worker), "bought" (client/worker), and "delivered" (worker).

-#### Construction Workflow
+#### Project Management
-- **Process Management**: Define a construction process with a name, planned and actual periods, total material and worker prices, and a place description.
+- **Project Management**: Define a project with a name, planned and actual periods, total material and worker prices, and a place description.
-- **Step Management**: Break down a process into steps, each with a name, planned and actual periods, material and worker prices, required items, and photos/videos of the results.
+- **Step Management**: Break down a project into steps, each with a name, planned and actual periods, material and worker prices, required items, and photos/videos of the results.
 Steps can have a parent step.
 - **Gantt Chart**: Visualize the project timeline with a Gantt diagram.

 #### Collaboration Features